Last Updated: March 14, 2026

 Industry and Economic Implications

 While the social club model restricts traditional retail opportunities, Germany’s legalization has already sparked increased investment in cannabis research, cultivation technology, and medical cannabis infrastructure.
 Germany remains Europe’s largest medical cannabis market, and adult-use reform is expected to further normalize cannabis within healthcare and regulatory institutions.
+At the same time, ongoing U.S. debates over delaying the hemp-THC ban in the 2026 Farm Bill are drawing regulatory attention from international investors and policymakers alike.

 Global cannabis companies are monitoring the situation closely, anticipating potential future phases that could allow limited commercial sales or regional pilot programs.
+In the United States, ongoing discussions around federal cannabis rescheduling timelines in 2026 are similarly shaping international investment and policy expectations.

 What Comes Next